 How to Get to Iglesia de la Veracruz

 Iglesia de la Veracruz is conveniently located near to the Parque Berrio metro station on Line A. The church is located about a block and half west along Calle 51 from the Parque Berrio metro station.
 In addition, Iglesia de la Veracruz is located only about two blocks from Iglesia de La Candelaria, which is located at Parque Berrio.

-Using taxis or Uber is an alternative way to get there.
-You can ask any taxi or Uber driver to take you to “Iglesia de Veracruz en el Centro”.
+Using taxis is an alternative way to get there.
+You can ask any taxi driver to take you to “Iglesia de Veracruz en el Centro”.
 Pretty much every driver in the city will know where it is.
 If not, ask the driver to take you to Museo de Antioquia, which is located only two blocks away.